-Our top 12 adventures by foot
+Our top 12 self-guided walking holidays

-In conclusion, here are our chosen dozen, and we hope you’ll get to experience one or two of them.
+We believe these 12 walks offer some of the best self-guided walking holidays the UK has to offer.
+We hope you’ll get to experience one or two of them.
 Moreover, we similarly hope that some of the magic of Exmoor, encapsulated in Julia’s wonderful photographs, will conjure up happy, treasured memories for you too.

 - January – Dunkery Beacon – the highest point on Exmoor

-- February – A spring spectacle in Snowdrop Valley
+- February – A spring spectacle in Snowdrop Valley (closed in 2021)

 - March – Romance and drama in Lorna Doone Country